COVID19Tracking/website/README.md

 ## Development

-When you push a change to GitHub or open a Pull Request, the CI will get kicked off at https://app.netlify.com/sites/upbeat-lovelace-3e9fff/deploys
+When you make a change in the CMS, push a change to GitHub or merge a Pull Request, the CI will get kicked off at https://app.netlify.com/sites/upbeat-lovelace-3e9fff/deploys

 ## Formatting